hugomr08/Cloud_Security_Seminar_Project/README.md

 4. Programming Languages:
    - *Python*: Often used for scripting and automation tasks.
 Libraries like Boto3 can interact with cloud APIs.
    - *Bash Scripting*: Useful for creating custom scripts to automate tasks or exploit vulnerabilities.
-   - *Powershell*: If targeting Azure, Powershell scripting can be handy for automation and interacting with Azure resources.

 5. Exploitation Tools: